 Mexico | Venezuela | Peru | Canada

-On our journey moving around the world during the holidays, we will not focus on home just yet!
+On our journey moving around the world during the holidays, we will get to Canada but not just yet!
 In search for different traditions and holiday recipes, we found some beautiful stories all over.
-So in our second part of this series, find our top picks for holiday recipes in Latin and North America.
+So in our second part of this series, find our top picks for recipes during the holidays in Latin and North America.

 The weather is warm in Mexico during the Christmas season.
 Due to the warm weather, they decorate their homes with lilies and evergreens.
 Family members cut intricate designs in brown paper bags to make lanterns called farolitos.
 The lantern will hold a candle inside and glow the designs.
 Farolitos are seen on sidewalks, windowsills, and rooftops.
 They also put them on outdoor walls to illuminate the community with the spirit of Christmas.